Do you think one giant Panda is cute? I believe you do. Now, what about a big group of them?

+It is just an explosion of adorableness.
+Walking between the bamboo walls, we can see the giant pandas in different shapes and sizes, and this is precisely the highlight of the base.
+The enclosures are categorized by age and size.
 Personally, I love the young ones (2-3 years old) the most because they are energetic, they are curious, and they like to show off to the eager zoo-viewers.
 Their cutest moment would probably be when they are sitting on their giant bottom and chewing bamboo leaves.
 What’s funny is, the panda is freakishly adorable, but they can maul you if you cross them.
-(Just like me) 😛
+(Just like me). 😛

 Ticketing: RMB 40

 How did I get there: The easiest and safest way is to take a taxi, request them to go on the meter – and usually it’s between RMB 50-70 to get around the city center

 Yes, yes, yes – The bold, pungent, tongue-numbing spicy Sichuan food is now everywhere in the world, and Chengdu is the city of Sichuan gastronomy.
-While foreigners have heard a lot about Kung Pao Chicken, Sichuan food has a lot to offer – the most well known, Mopo Tofu and Sichuan hotpot.
+While foreigners have heard a lot about Kung Pao Chicken, Sichuan food has a lot to offer – the most well-known, Mopo Tofu and Sichuan hotpot.
 The use of Sichuan pepper is crucial while the right mix of soup base gives you the tingly numbing, full-body sweating experience without the “Burnie-heinie” experience the day after.
-I was first between angels and demons eating the hot pot in Sichuan, just because I have had evil experience in other cities.
+I was first between angels and demons eating the hot pot in Sichuan, just because I have had evil experiences in other cities.
 “Surprisingly,” it tasted superb, and I reckon the origin of the cuisine has mastered the art of mixing the ingredients, rather than just an oil and chili stew.

 The History of the Three Kingdoms

-The stories in the Three Kingdoms era is one of a fascinating period in the course of Chinese history.
+The stories in the Three Kingdoms era are one of a fascinating period in the course of Chinese history.
 “Romance of the Three Kingdoms,” written by Luo Guanzhong, is an important Chinese classical literature that includes legends, myths, and antidotes of this period.
 Chengdu has been the capital of the kingdom Shu – and Liu Bei, Zhang Fei, and Guan Yu have been the symbol of friendship and brotherhood, Zhuge Liang was an icon of loyalty and wisdom in sophisticated military strategies.
 Visit Wuhou district and revisit the history – if not, the classical Chinese architecture and garden.
 The Wuhou Temple is an area of monasteries, monuments, mausoleums, and gardens.

 Outside it’s a tourist shopping area – Jinli (The Jin Lane).
 It was called the “first street of the kingdom Shu” and there you find a lot of traditional Chinese souvenirs and daring Chinese food like rabbit heads.